coreos/etcd-operator/README.md

   version: "3.1.8"
 ```

-Apply the version change to the cluster TPR:
+Apply the version change to the cluster CR:

 ```
 $ kubectl apply -f 3.0-etcd-cluster.yaml